Analogue viscous current flow near the onset of superconductivity: Analogue viscous flow in superconducting thin films

-Our claim is that (\ref{eq:main}) must capture the scaling of $\sigma(k)$ both when $k\ll \sqrt{n_{\mathrm{f}}}$, and when $\sqrt{n_{\mathrm{f}}}\ll k \ll 1/\zeta_0$, independently of the microscopic details, so long as the sole long-lived mode near $T_{\mathrm{c}}$ is the supercurrent.
-First we take the limit $k=0$, where we have just computed the bulk conductivity of the metal just above $T_{\mathrm{c}}$.
+This is the main result of our paper.
+Our claim is that (\ref{eq:main}) captures the generic scaling of $\sigma(k)$ both when $k\ll \sqrt{n_{\mathrm{f}}}$, and when $\sqrt{n_{\mathrm{f}}}\ll k \ll 1/\zeta_0$, independently of the microscopic details.
+This is because in a generic superfluid, the only parametrically long-lived mode near $T_{\mathrm{c}}$ is the supercurrent.
+If we take $k\rightarrow 0$ in (\ref{eq:main}), we have just computed the bulk conductivity of the metal just above $T_{\mathrm{c}}$.
 The divergence in conductivity as one approaches superconductivity follows from the vanishing of free vortex density, which is simply the Bardeen-Schrieffer ``flux flow conductivity" $\sigma \sim 1/n_{\mathrm{f}}$ \cite{bardeen_1965}, which has been experimentally observed \cite{Abraham_1982, Resnick_1981, Kadin_1983}.
 In the limit of finite $k$, (\ref{eq:main}) implies $\sigma(k)\sim k^{-2}$.
 This can intuitively be thought of as a consequence of vortex diffusion.
-In the Appendix, we argue more quantitatively that there are indeed no anomalous corrections to diffusion, and that the diffusion constant itself (while being the physical diffusion constant for vorticity relaxation) is dominated by the response of tightly bound vortex pairs.
+In the SM, we discuss why there are indeed no anomalous corrections to diffusion (a point first made in \cite{pets_1981}), and that the diffusion constant itself (while being the physical diffusion constant for vorticity relaxation) is dominated by the response of tightly bound vortex pairs.
+Importantly, (\ref{eq:main}) applies to both conventional and unconventional superconductors, as the arguments for the form of $\Gamma(k)$ make no reference to the conventional BCS theory of superconductivity.

 Remarkably, the exact same mathematical structure as (\ref{eq:main}) also arises if one models the electrons as a viscous fluid \cite{Lucas_2018,Crossno_2016,Bandurin_2016,Guo_2017,Krishna_Kumar_2017}: solving the Navier-Stokes equations in the presence of impurities, one finds \cite{Huang:2021mee,marvin} where $\rho_0$ is the normal charge density and $\eta$ is the shear viscosity, and the scattering rate off of impurities, which relaxes momentum, is proportional to $\ell^{-2}$.
 The mathematical analogy between (\ref{eq:main}) and (\ref{eq:visc}) makes precise our claim that one can look for analogue viscous flows just above $T_{\mathrm{c}}$.
 We emphasize however that in general, a viscous electron fluid only arises when there is approximate momentum conservation in electronic collisions, which is a very rare criterion (most metals are quity dirty).
 In contrast, any metal with a superconducting transition will eventually reach a regime very close to $T_{\mathrm{c}}$ where $n_{\mathrm{f}}\rightarrow 0$.
 So it should be \emph{easier} to see ``viscous flows" near the onset of superconductivity, than in a genuinely viscous electron fluid.